Izzatullokh24/Parking_Management_System/README.md

     ```
 3. ** Prepare the Parking Space Positions:**

--Run parkingspacecounter.py to set up the parking spaces.
+-Run `parkingspacecounter.py` to set up the parking spaces.
 -Click on the parking spots in the carParkImg.png image to add them.
 -Right-click on a parking spot to remove it.
 -Positions are saved in the CarParkPos file.

+## Usage

+1. **Set up the parking spaces:**

+    Run the `parkingspacecounter.py` script to manually define the parking spaces:

+    ```bash
+    python parkingspacecounter.py
+    ```

+    - Click to add parking spaces.
+    - Right-click to remove parking spaces.

+2. **Run the main program:**

+    Run the `main.py` script to start the parking management system:

+    ```bash
+    python main.py
+    ```

+    - The system will process the `carPark.mp4` video and display the parking status in real-time.